 Tug of war: Two players start at zero points.
 If one player scores, they get two points, while the other gets minus two.
 The game continues until someone reaches ten points.

 Real basketball games are loud, raucous, and interactive, which can make solo arcade play tepid by comparison.
 Modern arcades sprinkle more of that live flavor into the mix with a variety of feedback sounds, including crowd noise, music, announcer chatter, and point notifications.
 These are generally projected from the LED score display alongside various lights and animations.

 When the first basketball arcades started popping up in the 1980s, the idea that you could effectively play with someone across the globe using your phone was unheard of.
 Companion apps have made that possible, though, connecting player profiles together for lighthearted remote competition.
 You can either challenge someone who is online at the same time as you or challenge an offline player’s score and wait for their response.

 Most basketball arcade games are priced between $100 and $300.
 While you’ll see enhanced feature sets as the price increases, the main difference between an inexpensive unit and a top-end unit is build quality.
 Considering the hands-on nature of these machines, durability should be one of your highest priorities.

-Mid-range: Moving up to the $200 range, the scoreboards get more intricate, with an increased number of game modes and interaction with players.
+Moving up to the $200 range, the scoreboards get more intricate, with an increased number of game modes and interactions with players.

 ● Warm up before you play.
 Arcade games aren’t as strenuous as real basketball, but you should still stretch and lightly warm up to prevent injury.
 Better safe than sorry!